justanotherscriptkiddienerd/Python/backtracking/README.md

 # Backtracking

-Backtracking is a way to speed up the search process by removing candidates when they can't be the solution of a problem.
+Backtracking is a way to speed up the process of finding data by removing candidates/data when it can't be the solution to a problem.

 * <https://en.wikipedia.org/wiki/Backtracking>
 * <https://en.wikipedia.org/wiki/Decision_tree_pruning>